Devanshugoell/authApp/README.md

 Login Page: Users can log in with the provided credentials.

-Token Management: The app automatically stores access tokens in local storage and refresh tokens in cookies.
+Token Management: The app automatically stores access tokens in local storage .

 Session Handling: The access token is automatically refreshed when expired.